LEARNAcademy/syllabus/Rails-C&V/02rails_views.md

 ### Stretch Challenges

-- As a user, I can visit landing page that has links to all you other pages
+- As a user, I can visit landing page that has links to all your other pages
 - As a user, I can return to the landing page from within any of the other pages